StrangeRanger/bash-style-guide/docs/guidelines/bashism.md

 - **Clarity**: Both `((...))` and `$((...))` clearly delineate arithmetic expressions within scripts, making them easy to identify and understand.
 - **Simplicity**: These constructs are natively supported by Bash, offering a streamlined and intuitive approach to handling arithmetic.
-- **Increased Safety**: These methods specifically evaluate arithmetic without the risk of executing other commands, unlike `let`, which can interpret expressions as commands if not carefully handled.
+- **Increased Safety**: These methods specifically evaluate arithmetic without the risk of executing other commands, unlike let, which can misinterpret expressions as commands if not carefully handled.

 ///